About the Department

 - For Adults: Periodicals, reference resources and community information for parents, educators and caregivers.

 - Classic Fiction: A large collection of classic fiction, folk tales, and fairy tales dating from the 1900’s through 1980’s.

 - Carousel: Donated to the Youth Services Department in 1998 by Mrs. Joan G. Sugarman, the carousel features music, lights and moving creatures such as mermaids, dragons and monsters.
 Sculptor Star Liana York designed the Fantasy Carousel in 1984.

-- Dollhouse: The Sprague House was constructed and furnished in loving detail by former Cleveland Public Library’s children’s librarian and well-known author, the late Andre Norton.
+- Dollhouse: The Sprague House was constructed and furnished in loving detail and donated to the Children's Literature Deparetment in 1966 by former Cleveland Public Library’s children’s librarian and well-known author, the late Andre Norton.

 - Wall Mural: All Rainforest in One by artist Lari A. Jacobson graces the entryway of the Fourth Floor Youth Services Department.
 Donated in 2000, funded by a grant from the Cyrus Eaton Foundation.

-- Activities: Group story hours, introduction to library resources, and school tours available by appointment.
-Summer Reading Club, Winter Reading Club.
+Activities: Group story times, introduction to library resources, and school tours available by appointment.

-- Outreach Programs: For teens to enhance their library experience and to encourage independent reading.
-The staff produces a teen newsletter, The Voice.
+Outreach Programs: For teens to enhance their library experience and to encourage independent reading.
+The staff produces a teen booklist Enticing Titles for Teens.